Yu-amd/strix_halo_QoS/README.md

 - Foreground work remains interactive even under heavy AI load
 - Memory availability is maintained (no starvation)

-This is what enables the "always-on AI PC" experience - AI assistants that don't require you to turn them off when you're doing real work.
+This is what enables the "always-on AI PC" experience - **AI assistants that don't require you to turn them off when you're doing real work**.

 ## Documentation